bitfield/script/README.md

 Important things to note here:

 * The first thing we do is check the pipe's error status.
 If this is set, we do nothing, and just return the original pipe.
-* We close the source pipe once we successfully read all data from it.
 * If an error occurs, we set the pipe's error status, using `p.SetError()`, and return the pipe.

 Filters must not log anything, terminate the program, or return anything but `*script.Pipe`.